 Texas State University will host the Southern Family Farmers and Food Systems Conference in August.
 3eX-Ag students will be involved in this effort, presenting research and volunteering at the conference.
 This will introduce students to an estimated 500-plus farmers, ranchers, and food systems professionals.
 In summer 2022, Drs.
 Drewery and Wickersham will lead an inter-institutional tour of production agriculture in the Texas Panhandle.
 The four-day tour will be part of curriculum offered by either university to expose students to practical applications of and careers in agricultural sciences.
 We anticipate these experiences will result in employment and professional/personal development for students.

 We will continue to evaluate our activities under the guidance of Dr. Manuel Piña Jr., of Texas A&M University, and will publish the program’s lessons learned, impacts, and outcomes at the end of our second year of funding, July 2022.
-To follow our activities or to contact us about participating/collaborating in 3eX-Ag, visit our website.

 This post is part of a series highlighting the accomplishments of grantees of the Hispanic-Serving Institutions (HSI) Education Grants Program.
 This competitive grants program is intended to promote and strengthen the ability of Hispanic-Serving Institutions to carry out higher education programs in the food and agricultural sciences and attract outstanding students and produce graduates capable of enhancing the Nation's food and agricultural scientific and professional work force.